 Non-AACSB Accredited Online MBA Programs in Ohio

-Online MBA programs are popular for professionals and others who cannot attend full-time classes at an on-campus program because of the time committment.
+Online MBA programs are popular for professionals and others who cannot attend full-time classes at an on-campus program because of the time commitment.
 Moreover, many people cannot afford the high fees charged by on-campus MBA programs.
-A dedicated and hard working candidate can learn as much as from these programs as one would learn from an offline MBA program.
+A dedicated and hard-working candidate can learn from these programs as one would learn from an offline MBA program.
 Here are some non-AACSB accredited online MBA programs in Ohio.

 (6 additional online MBA programs in Ohio are listed below.)